 Be in Great Shape: Obviously this is something you’d want to do as a coach.
 However, the way you get there does not have to be traditional line running.
 You can get in great shape by having your players run up in down in practice while still playing the game!
 You can practice so much in a random, game-like environment while still getting in great physical shape.
 Have your team run your fast break/secondary break offense after they block out and rebound.
 Have your team go try and finish a lay in or other fast break opportunity if they get a steal in a defensive drill.
 The players will love this and it will completely benefit the team!
 Remember, your bench will ultimately shrink in closer games.
 Your guys have to be able to play tired and remain focused!
 Have them do things when they are tired to work on this skill, such as shooting free throws or listening to you in the huddle and trying to run a new set.

 Chart the Game: A lot of coaches are starting to do this but I see tons of high school benches with not a whole lot going on.
 If your assistants can chart the game for you, it can lead to a huge advantage.
 Is that play working?
 What are the results from it?
 What defense is getting the most turnovers or stops?
 All of these questions do not need to be answered by gut feelings or in the film room later.
 You can do this in the game.
 If your opponent is not doing it then you just gave yourself a huge advantage.
 There are game charts online you can find and use or tweak.
-I also have one that I can email if interested.
+Here is an previous article with a link to chart you can use.

 These are five ways that you can gain a winning edge in a tight game.
 If you use all five I would bet that you will see your team start having more success in close games.
 These are good practices for all games also so your team should get better if you can implement these!